mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/granny/index.md

 ## Command history

-We can check for command history files, but we find nothing.
+We can check for command history files, but we find none.

 ## Tokens